-Corten steel has the ability to resist corroding in a vast range of extreme weather conditions, such as rain, snow, or ice.
+Corten has the ability to resist corroding in a vast range of extreme weather conditions, such as rain, snow, or ice.
 It does this by creating a dark brown oxidised coating over the metal.

-History Of Corten Steel
+History Of Corten

-Corten steel was developed by the United States Steel Corporation in the 1930s, when a patent was created for a steel with good mechanical resistance and ‘controlled corrosion’.
+Corten was developed by the United States Steel Corporation in the 1930s, when a patent was created for a steel with good mechanical resistance and ‘controlled corrosion’.
 Its trademark name, COR-TEN steel, was formed using a combination of the steel’s two properties – corrosion resistance and tensile strength.

 Its intended use was for railway hopper cars, which were used to transport heavy bulk loads including coal, metal ores, mineral products and grain.
-Later that decade, painted corten steel was used for railroad passenger cars.
+Later that decade, painted corten was used for railroad passenger cars.

 It became increasingly popular in construction and architecture due to it requiring little to no maintenance.
 In recent years, it gained further popularity for aesthetic reasons as it adds a unique, weathered finish to modern statues and sculptures.

-How Is Corten Steel Made?
+How Is It Made?

-Most Common Applications For Corten Steel
+Most Common Applications

-Due to its strength and resistance to weather damage, there are a number of applications that corten steel lends itself well to.
+Due to its strength and resistance to weather damage, there are a number of applications that corten lends itself well to.

-The steel is easily modified too, so containers made from corten are a great base for container conversion projects as it can be cut down, painted and can withstand having fixtures added, such as doors and windows, without compromising the structural integrity.
+The steel is easily modified too, so containers made from corten are a great base for conversion projects as it can be cut down, painted and can withstand having fixtures added, such as doors and windows, without compromising the structural integrity.